emnify/product-docs/docs/glossary.md

 ## SMS console
 An interface to send [A2P SMS](#a2p-sms) from the platform to the SIM card.

+## SMS firewall
+A firewall that controls the SMS flow.

 ## SMS MO
 _Mobile originated SMS_